fadhlillah2/microservices-dmp/README.md

 # microservices-dmp

 ### **Spring Boot Microservices-dmp**
-This is a Spring Boot project named project-name.
-It was created using Java 8 and Spring Boot 2.5.x.
+This is a Spring Boot project named microservices-dmp.
+It was created using Java 18 and Spring Boot 2.5.x.

 ### **Prerequisites**
 Before running this application, make sure you have installed the following: